menu

 Also of interest is that Markleysburg has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.92% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Markleysburg telecommute to their jobs.
+Overall, about 11.34% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Markleysburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Markleysburg does not have a public transit system used by locals to get to and from work.

 Demographics

-The per capita income in Markleysburg in 2018 was $26,317, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,268 for a family of four.
+The per capita income in Markleysburg in 2022 was $29,192, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $116,768 for a family of four.
 However, Markleysburg contains both very wealthy and poor people as well.

 The people who call Markleysburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Markleysburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Markleysburg include German, Irish, Italian, Polish, and French.
+Important ancestries of people in Markleysburg include German, Irish, Italian, English, and Polish.

 The most common language spoken in Markleysburg is English.
 Other important languages spoken here include Italian and Polish.